Ferris wheel: Transportable wheels

 Transportable Ferris wheels are designed to be operated at multiple locations, as opposed to fixed wheels which are usually intended for permanent installation.
 Small transportable designs may be permanently mounted on trailers, and can be moved intact.
 Larger transportable wheels are designed to be repeatedly dismantled and rebuilt, some using water ballast instead of the permanent foundations of their fixed counterparts.
+Larger transportable wheels were designed with a self erecting mechanism in the absence of mobile cranes reaching high enough since 1958 in Europe.
+Spokes must be stiff being able to carry their own weight for assembling the wheel without auxiliary scaffolding.

 Fixed wheels are also sometimes dismantled and relocated.
 Larger examples include the original Ferris Wheel, which operated at two sites in Chicago, Illinois, and a third in St. Louis, Missouri; Technocosmos/Technostar, which moved to Expoland, Osaka, after Expo '85, Tsukuba, Ibaraki, for which it was built, ended; and Cosmo Clock 21, which added 5 m onto its original 107.5 m height when erected for the second time at Minato Mirai 21, Yokohama, in 1999.

 The world's tallest transportable wheel today is the 78 m Bussink Design R80XL.

 One of the most famous transportable wheels is the 60 m Roue de Paris, originally installed on the Place de la Concorde in Paris for the 2000 millennium celebrations.
 Roue de Paris left France in 2002 and in 2003–04 operated in Birmingham and Manchester, England.
 In 2005 it visited first Geleen then Amsterdam, Netherlands, before returning to England to operate at Gateshead.
 In 2006 it was erected at the Suan Lum Night Bazaar in Bangkok, Thailand, and by 2008 had made its way to Antwerp, Belgium.

 Roue de Paris is a Ronald Bussink series R60 design using 40000 l of water ballast to provide a stable base.
 The R60 weighs 365 t, and can be erected in 72 hours and dismantled in 60 hours by a specialist team.
 Transport requires seven 20-foot container lorries, ten open trailer lorries, and one closed trailer lorry.
 Its 42-passenger cars can be loaded either 3 or 6 at a time, and each car can carry 8 people.
 Bussink R60 wheels have operated in Australia (Brisbane), Canada (Niagara Falls), France (Paris), Malaysia (Kuala Lumpur & Malacca), México (Puebla), UK (Belfast, Birmingham, Manchester, Sheffield), US (Atlanta, Myrtle Beach), and elsewhere.

 Other notable transportable wheels include the 60 m Steiger Ferris Wheel, which was the world's tallest transportable wheel when it began operating in 1980.
 It has 42 passenger cars, and weighs 450 tons.
 On October 11, 2010, it collapsed at the Kramermarkt in Oldenburg, Germany, during deconstruction.